kemsky/creality-k1-max-xy-rails-mod/README.md

    Bed mesh will likely be less accurate, input shaper graph for Y axis will have at least 2 peaks, there will be vibrations on Z axis.

-   There is one benefit - you probably will have print area unchanged.
+   There is one benefit - you probably will have print area unchanged (both motor mounts options).

 2. Rail mounted on 20x10 pipe or 20x5 carbon + 20x5 aluminium sheets - use [k1_toolhead_20x10.stl](/stl/k1_toolhead_20x10.stl)

-   Print area will be reduced to 284 mm (Y axis).
+   Print area will be reduced to 284 mm (Y axis) with motor mounts option 1.

 ### Aluminium rectangular pipe on X axis